 - Advocacy of CALD perspectives and issues when networking with service providers and health practitioners, and sharing insights to increase cultural competency

-- Organised Activities, including group activities specifically for Men, for Women and for people who are isolated and/or particularly vulnerable to suicide
+- Organised activities, including group activities specifically for Men, for Women and for people who are isolated and/or particularly vulnerable to suicide

-Through these organised events the Project aims to raise awareness of suicidal ideation and the warning signs, reduce stigma associated with mental health and suicide, increase culturally aware approaches to mental health and suicide, and increase awareness of how community members can help one another and be confident to refer to the appropriate services.
+The project aims to raise awareness of suicidal ideation and the warning signs, reduce stigma associated with mental health and suicide, increase culturally aware approaches to mental health and suicide, and increase awareness of how community members can help one another and be confident to refer to the appropriate services.

 This Project is supported by Primary Health Tasmania under the Australian Government’s Primary Health Networks Program.